digitalinnovationone/dio-lab-open-source/community/alanpbandeira.md

 # 👾 About me
-I'm a research and software engineer with focus on distributed architecture, microservices, big data and machine learning.
+I'm a researcher and software engineer with focus on distributed architecture, microservices, big data and machine learning.

 # 📱 You can find me @